 The hostid can only be set using a configuration file if no hostid has yet been specified for the license server.
-Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator.
+Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator or the FlexNet License Server Manager.